 Do you accept exchanges?
-You can exchange a piece as long as it is within one month of the purchase date and the piece is in its original condition.
+You can exchange a piece as long as it is within two weeks of the purchase date and the piece is in its original condition.
 If there is a balance I will send an invoice or charge on site or refund the balance depending on the dollar amount difference.

 Taking in jewelry:

 Do you repair jewelry?
 I only repair jewelry that was made in the McKenzie Mendel Jewelry Studio.
 If this is a piece of jewelry you purchased made by a different designer, I ask that you reach out to them instead or visit a local jewelry repair shop.
 I do repair my own jewelry.
 I want you to be able to enjoy your jewelry!
 So I will gladly fix chains, size rings, and repair breaks.
 Just reach out to me with a photo of the piece and I will see what I can do.

 How do I send you jewelry you have agreed to repair?
 I will send you my address to mail the piece to.
 You will need to write a note to send with the piece with your name, mailing address, email and phone number.
 Also a detailed description of what you would like done.
 This helps me keep track of what I need to do to the jewelry, who to send it back to, to ask you questions or send you an invoice.

 Do you buy old jewelry or gemstones for cash?
 No. I only accept old jewelry for scrap payment if you are working with me on a custom piece.